mnacamura/nixpkgs-cdda-mods/README.md

 ### Experimental builds

-The latest experimental build (at the time of the most recent update in this repo) is predefined at
+The latest experimental build (as of the most recent update in this repo) is available at

 ```nix
 # Tiles build